Oil and Gas Regulation Plan Change

 The Regional Planning Committee, which is driving the Plan Change, is conscious there is significant public interest in oil and gas exploration and there is a lot of debate in the community around the environmental issues and risks associated with these activities, both on and offshore.

 During the remainder of 2017, HBRC will consult with key stakeholders, iwi and statutory agencies such as the other local councils.
-If a regional plan change still proves worthwhile, a proposed plan change will be released for public comment.

 In recent years, HBRC has heard concerns from the community about the risks of petroleum drilling (fracking in particular) based on experiences around the world.
 Some have demanded HBRC impose a ‘moratorium’ on oil and gas exploration activities in Hawke's Bay.
 However, current laws do not allow a council to place a moratorium on a particular type of activity simply by passing a resolution, and certainly not without wider community input.
 One option available to the Regional Council is to draft and propose an amendment to rules in its RMA planning documents to restrict (prohibit) specific types of effects and/or activities arising from oil and gas exploration activities.